Gabapentin

 Medicinal Benefits

-Gabapentin belongs to a class of medications called 'anticonvulsants' used to prevent neuropathic pain (pain due to damaged nerves), fibromyalgia (musculoskeletal pain), and epilepsy (fits).
-It works by binding to the specific site on voltage-gated calcium channels and blocking the action of overexcited channels; this helps in relieving nerve pain and lowers the risk of seizures.
-Overall it reduces nerve pain by interfering with pain signals travelling through the damaged nerves and the brain.
+- It contains Gabapentin, which works by binding to a specific site on voltage-gated calcium channels and blocking the action of overexcited channels; this helps relieve nerve pain and lowers the risk of seizures.

 Directions for Use